The following services all allow you to request items that are not part of the Hiebert Library collection.

-Hiebert Library is a part of the Link+ library consortium, giving FPU library users quick and easy access to a combined collection of over 8 million books and audio-visual items from about 60 libraries in California and Nevada.
+Hiebert Library is a part of the Link+ library consortium, giving FPU library users quick and easy access to a combined collection of over 6 million books and audio-visual items from over 60 other libraries in California.
 FPU library users may request items from Link+, which will be delivered to Hiebert Library, usually within 2-4 business days.
 You may keep Link+ books for 21 days, and can renew for an additional 21 days.
 You may have Link+ audio-visual media for 7 days, with no option for renewal.

 Link+ may only be used to request printed books or audio-visual items.
 Online resources are not available through Link+.

-Can't find what you need in the Hiebert Library collection or Link+?
+Can't find the book you need in the Hiebert Library collection or Link+?
 FPU also belongs to the Inter-library loan (or ILL) system.
 ILL libraries span the world and include all sorts of cool resources.
 Before you send the request, please read and follow these guidelines.
 If you check in all these places and still want this book, please return to this page and fill out the form to request a book through ILL.
 Note: The minimum turnaround time for ILL materials is 2 weeks, so if you think you'll need something through ILL make sure you put in your request as soon as possible.

 ArticleReach allows you to request digital copies of journal articles.
 Please read through our library guide on ArticleReach to get an understanding of the whole process before you request, including ways that you can make your requests go more quickly and be more successful.